English

 EML vs. DML: Essential Laser Technologies in 100G/200G/400G/800G Optics

-Updated on Jun 9, 2022
+Updated on Jun 9, 2022 by

 DML refers to a directly modulated laser.
-This laser is also called distributed-feedback laser diode (DFB) since it uses distributed feedback structure for direct modulation.
+This laser is also called a distributed-feedback laser diode (DFB) since it uses a distributed feedback structure for direct modulation.
 A DML uses a single chip with a simple electrical circuit design, so it can be an optimal choice for a compact circuit configuration with low power consumption.

 • DMLs tend to be much more stable than lasers like FP abd DBR as the grating and the reflection are not only at the two ends of the cavity of the laser but are almost continuous along the cavity.